Is your warehousing or logistics business fully compliant with DSEAR?

 Although there is a guide for the safe storage of packaged dangerous goods, there is, in fact, a set of DSEAR regulations with which the warehouse and logistics industry must comply.

 DSEAR regulations deal with anything that can burst into flames or explode.
 This can include standardised materials that have already been classified as explosive or flammable i.e., liquids and flammable gases, but will also include a range of combustible dust and powders.
-Many of these combustible substances are not classified as dangerous, but can still be ignited, thus resulting in fires or explosions, examples include foodstuffs (flour, sugars etc) and other organic solids.
+Many of these combustible substances are not classified as dangerous, but can still be ignited, thus resulting in fire and explosion risks, examples include foodstuffs (flour, sugars etc) and other organic solids.

-When present in potentially explosive atmospheres, substances that are utilised or stored at work that are dangerous could provide risks if not effectively controlled.
-In order to safeguard workers and the general public from explosions and fire, it is necessary to eliminate or control the risks posed by such harmful compounds in order to comply with DSEAR.
+When present in potentially explosive atmospheres, substances that are utilised or stored at work that are dangerous could provide risks if suitable control measures aren’t put in place.
+To safeguard workers and the general public from explosions and fire, it is necessary to eliminate or control the risks posed by such harmful compounds to comply with DSEAR.

 Dangerous substances can include combustible dust, flammable mists or vapours, or flammable gases.
 Typical manufacturing workplace examples include: